 WLS 1102 Beginning Spanish II (4 credits)

 Have you taken some Spanish in high school?
 Do you need to fulfill the language requirement for graduation?
 Take WLS 1102!
 You will expand your vocabulary and develop your speaking, listening, reading and writing skills.
 You will continue to learn about the Spanish-speaking cultures, too!

 After WLS 1102, practice and enhance your Spanish by taking Intermediate Spanish I, WLS 2201G, in the spring.

-NEW ONLINE OPTION!
+ONLINE!
 WLS 1112 Spanish for the Health Professions (4 credits)